chmouel/blog/content/posts/self-signed-certs.md

 ### Firefox

-For Firefox you open the settings, search `view certificates` and click it, go to the `Authorities` tab click on Import use the minica.pem file as generated in the `minica/` directory and trust it as root domain by checking the checkbox.
-Now if you go to the https://${host} it should not bring any scary messsages.
+For Firefox you open the settings, search `view certificates` and click it, go to the `Authorities` tab click on Import use the `minica.pem` file as generated in the `minica/` directory and trust it as root domain by checking the checkbox.
+Now if you go to the https://${host} it should not bring any scary messages.

 ### Chrome browsers